AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-51574-image-not-updated-on-frontend-when-replaced-with-another-image.md

 <u>Expected results</u>:

-The image uploaded the second time should be the new image, along with the image name renamed.
+The image uploaded the second time should be the new image, along with the renamed image name.

 <u>Actual results</u>: